How much do carpet cleaners earn?

 How much do carpet cleaners earn per week?

-If you’re interested in carpet cleaner earnings as a weekly figure, this is roughly how much carpet cleaners make per week in the UK:
+Wondering about carpet cleaner earnings as a weekly figure?
+This is how much carpet cleaners make per week in the UK:

 - Apprentice – £211 per week